-Administering Diesel fuel in to a gas driven vehicle is not as bad , in most occasions, as everyone will lead you to believe. ( the reverse of that situation can be more in depth , as gas has next to no oiling\lubricating properties as diesel).
+Administering Diesel fuel into a gas driven vehicle is not as bad, on most occasions, as everyone will lead you to believe (the reverse of that situation can be more in depth, as gas has next to no oiling\lubricating properties when compared to diesel).

 If you caught the act right away ..you may luck out by easily removing some of the diesel via the fuel rail.
 Engage the key on\off to cycle the fuel pump and capture the contaminating “stuff”.
-Now be realistic,as this option may be a desperate attempt if your caught in the middle of no where with limited options.
-Make sure your cautious ,as you certainly don’t want to catch an engine intake or the plastic components on fire, AND, always dispose of the nasty stuff in an eco sensible manner.
+Now be realistic, as this option may be a desperate attempt if you're caught in the middle of nowhere with limited options.
+Make sure you're cautious, as you certainly don’t want to catch an engine intake or the plastic components on fire, AND, always dispose of the nasty stuff in an eco-sensible manner.

 The dreaded fuel tank pull and drain ( ..oh yea..on the ground without a lift …your dreading for sure) Having a lift for sure helps here.

 If you totally spaced out at the pump and filled it to the brim with diesel …time to pull the tank and drain it completely dry.
 This Mustang was fairly simple.
 Not the case in many other platforms, as your removing quite a bit of engineered goodness to get out of the vehicle.